 - Bring a suitable trash bag.
 Leave no trash, take everything out to protect park workers.

 Entrance Fees: All state parks can be accessed by Connecticut residents free of charge, supported by the Passport to Parks program.

-Park Closures: DEEP will be monitoring visitor capacity at the state’s most popular parks and may reduce the parking threshold to further limit the number of visitors and help to prevent overcrowding.Due to challenges in maintaining appropriate social distancing, Kent Falls State Park and Seaside State Park (Waterford) will remain closed for the duration of the Public Health Emergency.
+Park Closures: DEEP will be monitoring visitor capacity at the state’s most popular parks and may reduce the parking threshold to further limit the number of visitors and help to prevent overcrowding.Due to challenges in maintaining appropriate social distancing, Kent Falls State Park is closed for the duration of the Public Health Emergency.